The Elephant Gate Part 1 – Ch 1 to 5

 “Cool!
 When can we see them?”

 The little girl looked up the captain.
 He leaned down, and patted her head.
 “You will need to ask permission from your parents.
 If they say yes, I will drive you there.”
 She clapped her hands and jumped.
 Kevin almost did the same thing, but stopped himself.
 He didn’t want to act like a little kid in front of Cap’n Thadchai.

 After taking a final look around the gazebo, the man gestured to the youngsters, and they started back up the path to the palace.

-Posted on November 4, 2014, in My Fan-Fictions and Novels, The Elephant Prince (NaNoWriMo 2014) and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
+Posted on November 4, 2014, in (completed) The Elephant Gate Part 1 (NaNoWriMo 2014), My Fan-Fictions and Novels and tagged nanowrimo; fiction; elephant prince; young adult fiction; novel; asia.
 Bookmark the permalink.
 Leave a comment.